mwambaugh/WorkDayScheduler/README.md

 WHEN I scroll down
 THEN I am presented with time blocks for standard business hours WHEN I view the time blocks for that day
-THEN each time block is color-coded to indicate whether it is in the past, present, or future WHEN I click into a time block
+THEN each time block is color-coded to indicate whether it is in the past(Grey), present(Red), or future(Green) WHEN I click into a time block
 THEN I can enter an event
 WHEN I click the save button for that time block